pdinie831/GooFitRoot-Lifetime-2.1/README.md

 Private version of GooFit, based on GooFit Branch v2.1, Tag v2.1.1

-GooFitRoot-Lifetime should be compiled with root (it has been tested with ROOT 6.04/18, CUDA 8.0, SLC 6.9 with devtoolset-3 and python33)
+GooFitRoot-Lifetime should be compiled with root.
+It has been tested with ROOT 6.04/18, CUDA 8.0, with devtoolset-3 and python33 on SLC6.9 (Tesla K40m) and Centos 7.5 + (GeForce GTX 750 Ti).

 ============ HOW TO INSTALL =====================================